Nikole533/WHSTechNotes/journal.md

 If I were the designer, my tool would be called **"FoodFinder"**.
 It would be a mobile app and a website with a simple interface that doesn't require much data, and its main function would be to map and provide directions to free or low-cost food resources, including the time of their next distribution and what documents are needed for access
 -

+# November 10, 2025

+technology has fundamentally changed the way we connect during the holidays, but I believe this change ultimately makes the experience worse.
+Claim: Although tools like video calls facilitate connection with distant family, their overall impact is negative because of how they erode the quality of presence in physical gatherings.
+Evidence: While services allow a virtual view of gift openings or dinners, the new devices themselves—and the associated push notifications—frequently pull attention away from those physically present at the table.
+This distraction replaces the depth of actual conversation with the shallow performance of sharing a moment online.
+Reasoning: I believe developers hold a strong responsibility to ensure holiday tech respects both privacy and family time.
+This responsibility exists because the design goal of many apps is maximum engagement, which fundamentally conflicts with the human need for focused, undistracted intimacy that the holidays demand.
+Therefore, features that default to low-distraction and minimize data harvesting during holiday periods should be standard.